 Take that core, sprinkle in a few strong role players and maybe one more young star drawn to the opportunity to play under New York City's bright lights and alongside its unicorn, and you might have something.

-The same Eastern Conference that’s seen Carmelo Anthony, Paul George, Jimmy Butler and Paul Millsap migrate to the West this offseason, and could very well see LeBron James follow suit this summer.
+The same Eastern Conference that's had Carmelo Anthony, Paul George, Jimmy Butler and Paul Millsap migrate to the West this offseason and could very well have LeBron James follow suit this summer.
 All that movement could create a vacuum, one the Knicks might one day be able to fill.

-“I don’t think they’re hopeless,” said an Eastern Conference front office staffer.
-“They’re clearly punting this season.
-They have no cap room this summer, but they could have max room in 2019 if they stretch Noah and are to get off Lee.”
+"I don't think they're hopeless," an Eastern Conference front office staffer said.
+"They're clearly punting this season.
+They have no cap room this summer, but they could have max room in 2019 if they stretch Noah and are to get off Lee."

 That cap room is the problem.
-As mentioned above, the team has way too many dollars tied up in role players: guys like Noah, Hardaway and Courtney Lee (three years, $44M).
-Also, let’s not forget all the swirling Porzingis drama, his issues with head coach Jeff Hornacek last year, and the possibility that he elects to bolt following the 2020 season.
+As mentioned, the team has way too many dollars tied up in role players: guys like Noah, Hardaway and Courtney Lee (three years, $44M).
+Also, let's not forget all the swirling Porzingis drama, his issues with head coach Jeff Hornacek last year and the possibility that he'll elect to bolt following the 2019-20 season.

-But that’s all a long ways away.
+But that's all a long ways away.
 For now, things in the Garden are actually looking—dare we say—up.
 Phil Jackson and the triangle are gone.
 New blood has been injected into the front office.
-New general manager Scott Perry appears to be a man capable of running a drama-filled operation.
+General manager Scott Perry appears to be a man capable of running a drama-filled operation.